(Expanded version of article published in Winter 2018 issue of California Waterfowl)

 Incorporate shallow benches with water depths of about 1.5-2 feet, swales with water depths of about 3 feet, and potholes with depths of 2.5-3 feet (potholes must be tied to swales to allow them to drain).
 Include islands into your wetland design.
 Varying water depths help safeguard ducklings from being stranded, as the deeper areas will hold water longer.
 They also encourage different invertebrate communities to flourish at different depths.

-Downside: The smaller dimension, shallower water and high summer temperatures contributes to high rates of evaporation and transpiration, which can let vegetation get out of control.
+Downside: The smaller dimension, shallower water and high summer temperatures contribute to high rates of evaporation and transpiration, which can let vegetation get out of control.
 That means managers need to check brood ponds weekly to prevent them from drying up and stranding broods, forcing them to walk to another water source.
 Rice fields are great to have near brood ponds, as they act as surrogate wetlands if your brood pond goes dry.
 Rice that is at least 30 days old provides cover for ducklings and hens, and high amounts of invertebrates.

 Avoid water level fluctuation: Big changes in water levels prompt hens to move their broods to another wetland, which usually leads to duckling mortality.
 Every time water reaches a new level, it hits mosquito eggs and triggers a new hatch.
 Keep your wetland water levels at a stable 6-12 inches minimum to avoid this, or you’ll be paying for mosquito abatement.
 This also promotes the accelerated growth of cattails.